preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-base-layout.png

-See the images for the layouts for a simple preview of the layout.
+See the images on the icons for the layouts, for a simple preview of the layout.

 5. Use the Section settings: